 What sets Casa Palopó, according to Bosch: "Casa Palopó is a little slice of heaven, inspired by the magic of Lake Atitlán and the smiling local communities that call this enchanting corner of the globe home.
 With just 12 rooms and suites...and a private three-bedroom villa, we offer a boutique experience that pairs personalized attention with unique experiences inspired by the colors and culture of Guatemala — breathtaking views included."

 The Chanler at Cliff Walk in Newport, Rhode Island

 With a hotelier dad, Lani Shufelt grew up surrounded by hospitality.
-Her father purchased this New England property, formerly known as Cliff Walk Manor, in 2000, and she worked there every summer through high school.
+Her father purchased this New England property, formerly known as Cliff Walk Manor, in 2000, and Shufelt worked there every summer through high school.
 Through that experience, Shufelt fell in love with the property, and after a three-year renovation, they opened the reimagined hotel in 2003.
-Fast-forward to 2016, and Shufelt took over as the sole owner, bringing the same excitement to her work as she had as a teenager.
+Fast-forward to 2016, and Shufelt took over as the sole owner, bringing the same excitement to her work as an owner that she had as a teenage employee.
 Today, it's a luxury hotel featuring 20 individually designed rooms, including the impressive Renaissance, one of the most beloved suites.